arno-di-loreto/apihandyman.io/_posts/2016-05-22-writing-openapi-swagger-specification-tutorial-part-6-defining-security.md

 {% codefile file:simple_openapi_specification_20_defining_security_multiple.yaml lines:"260-266" highlight:"260,263,265-266" footer:true %}

 # Conclusion
 You now have mastered security.
 With this new post you are now a full expert when it comes to describe an API interface with the OpenAPI specification.
 But an interface contract alone may not be easy to understand without some explainations.
-In next post we'll learn how to document this interface description (coming soon) to ease its understanding.
+In [next post](/writing-openapi-swagger-specification-tutorial-part-7-documentation/) we'll learn how to document this interface description to ease its understanding.